-Ronald is a Research Fellow at the Dyson Robotics Lab, Imperial College London.
+Ronald is a post-doctoral Research Fellow at Imperial College London.
 Ronald obtained his PhD from the University of Oxford, where he held an EPSRC studentship.
 His research interests are in mobile perception including robust 3D reconstruction on mobile devices, SLAM and semantic scene understanding using learning-based methods.
 In the past he has worked on machine learning for natural user interaction and optimal systems design.
 Ronald has experience in both the computer animation and aerospace industry.
 He received a BSc and MSc degree in Information Engineering from the University of Witwatersrand, specializing in non-linear systems and control in 2014.

 Sudeep is a Research Scientist at Toyota Research Institute.
 He obtained his PhD from MIT, under John Leonard.
 He completed his M.S. in Computer Science from EECS, MIT under the advisorship of Seth Teller.
 Prior to coming to MIT, he was a computer vision developer at PhaseSpace Motion Capture for 2 years working on real-time computer-vision related technologies.
 He completed my B.S. in Mechanical Engineering in ‘08 at the University of Michigan - Ann Arbor.
 He has also held internships at companies like Mitsubishi Electric Research Labs (MERL) and Segway.
 He is particularly interested in developing SLAM-aware robots that can learn persistently in an environment from visual experience.
 His research attempts to understand the capabilities at the intersection of object and scene understanding and Simultaneous Localization and Mapping (SLAM).